hansonhqma/basicbot/README.md

 ### What it is:

-A stupid little python script that mimics basic thot instagram comments using natural language processing and Markov chains
+A stupid little python script that mimics basic thot instagram comments using Natural Language Processing

 ### Usage: